 Yume Nikki Dream Diary is here, now with a Version 2.0 update that brings it closer to what most of us expected!
 Here I’ve documented a walkthrough of (most) of what you need to do, what effects do, the endings, and other information.
+This guide was written with the PC Version, but it should be accurate for everything in the Switch version too.

 Feel free to comment to ask any questions or share info!
 I’ve provided links to some key terms in the Yume Nikki Wiki, feel free to get lost in the wiki as well, it’s quite enjoyable.
 I’m trying to link all the references to the original game, as they’re a rather significant amount of the enjoyment to be had in the game, so point out any I’ve missed as well!